awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 +++
-title = "Using predictive scaling with dynamic scaling" weight = 140
+title = "Dynamic scaling"
+weight = 150
 +++

+## Use predictive scaling with dynamic scaling

 {{% notice warning %}}
 When using predictive scaling, Amazon EC2 Auto Scaling scales the number of instances at the **beginning of each hour**.
 Scales out if actual capacity is less than the predicted, **however** if actual capacity is greater than the predicted capacity, EC2 Auto Scaling **doesn't scale in** capacity.
 That's why we need to combine predictive scaling with another scaling policy to scale in capacity when it's not needed.
 {{% /notice %}}

-## Use predictive scaling with dynamic scaling

 Dynamic scaling is used to automatically scale capacity in response to real-time changes in resource utilization.
 Using it with predictive scaling helps you follow the demand curve for your application closely, **scaling in** during periods of low traffic and scaling out when traffic is higher than expected.